digitaldrummerj/digitaldrummerj.me/content/posts/2022/120621-cypress-code-coverage-ci.md

 1. Click the save button

-1. Now if you view a build, you will see a new tab titled "UI Coverage"
+1. Now if you view a build, you will see a new tab titled "UI Coverage" that will contain the code coverage report that we are going to add to the build artifacts in the next section.

   ![teamcity build tabs](/images/cypress-code-coverage-ci/tc_build_tabs.png)

 #### Adding Code Coverage Report as a Build Artifact